 It is a good idea to make detailed notes with details from the accident as soon as possible.
 Include road names, time of day, weather conditions, etc.

 Additional steps to take as soon as possible:

 - Call your insurer to make a claim.

 - Visit a mechanic.
 Get written estimates for any vehicle damage.

-- Contact an attorney as soon as possible.
+- Contact a truck accident attorney as soon as possible.
 Auto accidents are complex legal events.
 We can support you during this difficult time.

 - Schedule follow-up doctor visits.
 Many injuries require ongoing care and/or therapy.